tdseher/addtag-project/README.md

   --revert_amplification_primers \
   --fasta genome.fasta \
   --gff genome.gff \
-  --folder GENEg > GENEg.out 2> GENEg.err
+  --folder GENEga > GENEga.out 2> GENEga.err
 ```

-This writes 4 output tables to the `GENEg.out` file.
+This writes 4 output tables to the `GENEga.out` file.
 Each of these tables refers to sequences in output FASTA files.
 Please note that certain sequence Aligners, such as 'Bowtie2' can have non-deterministic output.
 Therefore, your results may vary from what is presented here.

 Now would be a good time to explain the terminology you will see in the AddTag input and output.
 For simplicity in text processing, we use different labels than what are presented in the manuscript, though they are equivalent.
 ```